OllieDay/Cs/README.md

 #!/usr/local/bin/cs
 // ^ Required by the program loader to find the interpreter

-using System;
+// These imports are implicitly included in every script using System;
+using System.Collections.Generic;
+using System.IO;
+using System.Linq;
+using System.Text;
+using System.Text.RegularExpressions;
+using System.Threading.Tasks;

 // Top-level functions
 int Add(int x, int y)